 When PPH is diagnosed, the entire care team must know the steps of treatment according to the causes and be able to institute them.
 Defining the hemorrhagic etiology and estimating the severity of the condition are essential steps in care.
-The main causes of PPH are uterine atony, birth canal lacerations, placental disorders and coagulopathy (the four Ts: tone, trauma, tissue and thrombin), each requiring a specific approach.^(1,6)
+The main causes of PPH are uterine atony, genital tract lacerations, placental disorders and coagulopathy (the four Ts: tone, trauma, tissue and thrombin), each requiring a specific approach.^(1,6)

 Regardless of the cause, it is important that the entire team is familiar with the initial measures of care.
 The first step is to clearly communicate the diagnosis and organize the multidisciplinary team.
 The hemorrhage kit must be requested and one of the team members must be assigned for the communication and guidance of the patient and companions.
 Auxiliary professionals must know their roles and perform them simultaneously.
 A member should lead the team and ensure that actions are taken.
-In order to reduce bleeding, bimanual uterine compression is initiated by means of Hamilton maneuver (anesthetized patients or those with greater tolerability) or Chantrapitak (Figure 2).^(1,6,19,20)
+In order to reduce bleeding, bimanual uterine compression is initiated by means of Hamilton maneuver (anesthetized patients or those with greater tolerability) or Chantrapitak maneuver (Figure 2) maintained during the subsequent processes.^(1,6,19,25)